cloud-gov/cg-site/content/docs/apps/static-egress.md

 ## Restricting network exposure of an external service

 Some service providers filter clients based on IP ranges to minimize the surface area of their service on the open internet.
-If your service provider requires this, you can provide the cloud.gov egress addresses to the people who handle network security for the service.
-All traffic from cloud.gov-hosted applications will originate from these IP ranges:
+If your service provider requires this, you can provide the cloud.gov egress addresses below to the people who handle network security for the service.

-* `52.222.122.97/32`
-* `52.222.123.172/32`

 **Note:** Filtering by IP address **alone** will only ensure that traffic is originating from a cloud.gov application.
 It provides no guarantee that the traffic is from _your_ application.
 Applications from other agencies and [sandbox accounts]({{< relref "overview/pricing/free-limited-sandbox.md" >}}) will also originate from the same addresses.

+### cloud.gov egress addresses
+All traffic from cloud.gov-hosted applications originates from these IP ranges:

+* `52.222.122.97/32`
+* `52.222.123.172/32`